-FTCC's mission is to "Serve as a student-centered institution focused on building a highly-skilled workforce fueling economic growth."
+FTCC's mission is to "Serve our community as a learning-centered institution to build a globally competitive workforce that supports economic development."

 Successful Students first and foremost, believe in themselves and the benefits of education.

 Successful Students have a vision of a successful career and are willing to build academic strengths, abilities, and skills.